azharfarhann/aiBot/README.md

 # aiBot
-this is a dom aiBot project repo
+This is an AI Bot project repo using axios, readline-sync, and dotenv